SULEIMANYK/string-finder/README.md

 ### maven
 ### java 17

-# how to run the solutions
+# How to run the solution
 ## open up the project folder in the terminal
 ### mvn clean install -DskipTests
 ### mvn clean test